AmadeusW/stroll/development.md

 ## Log

+### 2020-12-16
+* Swap player marker's image with orientation
+* Next steps
+  * limit updates to only when orientation symbol actually changes
+  * make the character background transparent

 ### 2020-12-14
 * Rotate the player marker with orientation
   * Prototype to show I can pushthe data to the correct location